-It's a health myth that acidic fruits and vegetables, such as tomatoes, can make worse the condition of an arthritis sufferer.
-The acidity level is nothing compared to the acidity already in our body -- in our stomachs.
+It’s a health myth that acidic fruits and vegetables, such as tomatoes, can worsen the condition of an arthritis sufferer.
+The acidity level is nothing compared to the acidity already in our body — in our stomachs.

-Because tomatoes belong to the Nightshade family, or to put more fine a point on it, the deadly Nightshade family, some Europeans felt that tomatoes were poisonous and it took several centuries for tomatoes to become the pervasive staple that they are.
+Because tomatoes belong to the Nightshade family, or to put more fine a point on it, the deadly Nightshade family, some Europeans felt that tomatoes were poisonous.
+It took several centuries for tomatoes to become the pervasive staple that they are.

 Tomato leaves have long been suspected of being poisonous.
 Tomato leaves contain “tomatine”, equivalent to the “solanine” in green potatoes.
 Tomatine is also present in green tomatoes, though it is concentrated in the leaves and flowers.
 Some people report that skin contact with tomato leaves can cause rashes, hives and other forms of contact dermatitis.
 The “Poisonous Plants of North Carolina” database lists leaves and stems as toxic.
 In Latin America, where tomatoes originated, there don’t appear to be any instances of the leaves being used as food for humans or animals.